 Application : Applied.

-Explanation on application of the practice : The Company will give 28 days' notice to its shareholders for AGMs.
+Explanation on application of the practice : The Company gives 28 days' notice to its shareholders for AGMs.

 Explanation for departure :

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :